Nikola Jokic’s 27 points leads Nuggets past Pistons 134-119

 Pistons: Plumlee scored four points. … The game was originally scheduled for Feb.
 1, but was postponed due to Covid-19 contact tracing with the Pistons.

-Nuggets: Denver shot a blistering 67.3% in the first half. … The biggest cheer of the night from the 4,000 socially distanced fans went up for Hall of Fame QB Peyton Manning when he was shown on the giant videoboard during a second-quarter timeout.
+Nuggets: Denver shot a blistering 67.3% in the first half. … Jamal Murray (ankle) sat out for Denver. … The biggest cheer of the night from the 4,000 socially distanced fans went up for Hall of Fame QB Peyton Manning when he was shown on the giant videoboard during a second-quarter timeout.

 UP NEXT